 So, TPD talks about three factors that shape us into the people we become.
 The first factor is your biological endowment: the genes you were granted, which wired those of us who are overexcitable to be the way we are, as well as environmental influences that trigger epigenetic and other physiological influences.
-The second factor is everything bequeathed to you through social forces: the rules provided by your parents, the pressures provided by your peers, the people whom you see as admirable.
+The second factor is everything bequeathed to you through social forces: the rules of your parents, the pressures of your peers, the examples of those you admire.
 In other words, the first and second factors are simply the “nature” and “nurture” we mentioned earlier.

 Dabrowski described the third factor as the role of our conscious choices in becoming who we are.
 It certainly emerges from what we’re dealt by the first and second factors; and yet, there’s more than one way to play a hand of cards.
 Our values have a say.

 TPD also speaks of dynamisms.
 These are the forces that unfold inside of us as we go through positive disintegration and that result in our self-transformation.
 The third factor works as a dynamism by leading us to affirm or reject certain qualities in ourselves and in our environments.
 In a variety of ways (to be explored in later articles in this webzine) it takes our internal control center and remodels it, replacing its outdated instructions and instruments with new and improved ones that will help us be the people we want to be and do what we now realize we should do.

 It’s a lofty goal, to be sure.
 It’s not going to be easy.
 We’ll make mistakes along the way.
 So we figure we should be open about those mistakes and what we learned from them.
 We see a need to share the stories of the people who have overcome them.
 We see the use of adding words to our vocabulary that make it easier for us to talk about these processes.
 And that’s what we founded this magazine to do.